My German abilities are in kind of a weird place. Since both my parents are German, I grew up speaking it at home in the US.

-I got some excellent reading suggestions from my iTalki tutors.
+Some excellent reading suggestions from my iTalki tutors:

 I create my own vocabulary decks because random lists compiled by others don’t work for me; I’ve found I need to be able to associate the vocabulary mentally with the context I learned it, whether in a conversation I had with someone or in a movie scene.
 That emotional connection really helps me remember.
 I review the decks daily.

 You may also like: